akyrillidis/akyrillidis.github.io/_posts/2019-06-02-PanicAttacks.md

 While I could just take the easy way and say "let's call it off", I found strength to go back to continue my lecture.
 After all, you don't want to leave with the impression in you that the next time you will give a talk, the same thing happens.
-You need to fight it (remember, after that my interview invites were in line, waiting).
+You need to fight it (remember, after that, my interviews were in line, waiting).
 I didn't explain to the audience what happened to me: after a 10 minutes break, I continued my talk, skipped some slides to stay on time and conveyed the main message of my research.